zHz00/KGBC/README.md

 - windows-curses for Windows.
 Linux already have curses package preinstalled.
 - esprima (optional).
 If you don't have that, you can use program as normal, but database rebuilding will be disabled (this is a debug feature though).
 - It works on terminals of size 80x25 or greater.
 80x24 is insufficient!
+- Your terminal emulator must send Alt+ combinations as "ALT_*", "M_*" or escape sequences.
+For example, xterm must be run as xterm -xrm 'XTerm.vt100.metaSendsEscape: true'

 Program have PyInstaller binaries, so you can just download it and run.